-As discussed in Section \ref{sec1}, the ideal strategy for selecting the optimal classifier in a given use case -- particularly when the goal is maximizing the RoI -- is to minimize the Total Classification Cost (TCC).
-This cost reflects the consequences of actions taken based on the classifier's predictions.
-In general, TCC may depend on the specific examples that are misclassified \footnote{For instance, in churn prediction, the cost of a false negative may vary depending on the customer misclassified as non-churn.} \cite{cost_sensitive2021multi} and for binary classification can be defined as
+As discussed in Section \ref{sec1}, the ideal strategy for selecting the optimal classifier in a given use case -- particularly when the goal is maximizing the RoI -- is to minimize the TCC.
+In general, TCC may depend on the specific examples that are misclassified \footnote{For instance, in churn prediction, the cost of a false negative may vary depending on which is the misclassified customer.} \cite{cost_sensitive2021multi} and for binary classification can be defined as

-where $\mathbf{S}_+$ ($\mathbf{S}_-$) is the set of positive (negative) examples, $d_a^{\mathrm FN}$ ($d_a^{\mathrm TP}$) is the UCC for incorrect (correct) classification of positive example $a$, $e_a^{\mathrm FP}$ ($e_a^{\mathrm TN}$) is the UCC for incorrect (correct) classification of negative example $a$, $o(a)$ is the classifier output for example $a$, and $\delta_{jk}$ is the Kronecker delta.
+where $\mathbf{S}_+$ ($\mathbf{S}_-$) is the set of positive (negative) examples, $d_a^{\mathrm{FN}}$ ($d_a^{\mathrm{TP}}$) is the UCC for incorrect (correct) classification of positive example $a$, $e_a^{\mathrm{FP}}$ ($e_a^{\mathrm{TN}}$) is the UCC for incorrect (correct) classification of negative example $a$, $o(a)$ is the classifier output for example $a$, and $\delta_{jk}$ is the Kronecker delta.